Amnaat Luukjan: Biography & career

-Pumpuang Duangjan, Phloen Phromdaen, Yodrak Salakjai, The Hot Pepper Singers, Don Sornrabieb, Pink Panther etc. He began to play music from the fusion jazz and pop jazz along nightclub and pub, he is considered the first musician to pioneer this genres of music in Thailand.
+Pumpuang Duangjan, Phloen Phromdaen, Yodrak Salakjai, The Hot Pepper Singers, Don Sornrabieb, Pink Panther etc. He began to play music from the fusion jazz and pop jazz along nightclub and pub, he was considered the first musician to pioneer this genres of music in Thailand.

 In 1983, he was persuaded to become a member of Carabao from Yuenyong Opakul (Aed Carabao), a band leader along with two fellow musicians, Thierry Mekwattana and Thanis Sriklindee in the fourth album, Thor.
 Thahaan Ot Thon (ท.ทหารอดทน; lit: "The Long-suffering Soldier").
-He is the only member who never sang or even support sang, he only plays as a drummer.
+He was the only member who never sang or even support sang, he only plays as a drummer.

 In 1989, the year that each member out of the band.
 He collaborated with Mekwattana and Sriklindee to release their first album as the title, Khor Diew Duay Kon Na (ขอเดี่ยวด้วยคนนะ; "Let me Solo") in a style similar to Carabao.

 Life after Carabao & death

 Life after Carabao, he taught music to children at his home and also produced Pearl brand percussion instruments for sale.

 Although he was a former member.
 However, he continued to perform in major concerts with the band such as 10th Anniversary Concert in 1991 at MBK Hall, MBK Center, 20th Anniversary Concert in 2003 at Plenary Hall, Queen Sirikit National Convention Center, 25th Anniversary Concert in 2007 at Impact, Muang Thong Thani, especially in the 25th anniversary concert, he sang without rehearsing for the first time on stage titled Ran Lao Rim Tang (ร้านเหล้าริมทาง; "Vendor Bar").